dainst/idai-field/manual/manual.en.md

 ## Resources

+The resource management facilities are at the core of iDAI.field.

+### Operations

 The blue navigation bar in the top part of the window contains various views for the management of excavation resources.
 Operations and places can be managed in the **Overview** tab.
 Each of the operations created in the overview tab can in turn get opened in its own tab, accessible via the navigation bar.